k-box/k-box/docs/user/en/microsite/index.md

 On the top navigation bar you can find

-- the logo, which is a picture whose height cannot be more than 80 pixels
+-  logo, which is a picture with maximum height of 80 pixels
-- the search bar
+-  search bar
-- the language switcher
+-  language switcher
-- login and go to project link, these links are mutually exclusive, the login button is showed only if the user is not logged-in in the K-Box.
+-  login and go to project link.

+These links are mutually exclusive.
+The login button is showed only if user is not logged-in to K-Box.

 ### Search from the Microsite

-The Microsite offer a search box that let your user search the K-Link Public Network or the Project.
+The Microsite offers a search box that lets your user search the accessible Public Network.

 ![microsite difference in search for logged-in users and guests](./img/microsite-login-vs-guest.jpg)

-As pictured above the search will be perfomed on the K-Link Public Network if the user is not logged in the K-Box.
+As pictured above, search will be perfomed on the Public Network - in this case, on the K-Link Network - if user is not logged in.

 ### Multiple Languages